telerik/fiddler-everywhere-docs/introduction.md

 # Welcome to Fiddler Everywhere!

-Progress® Telerik® Fiddler Everywhere is a web-debugging tool that monitors, inspects, edits, and logs all HTTP(S) traffic, issues requests between your computer and the Internet, and fiddles with incoming and outgoing data.
+Progress® Telerik® Fiddler Everywhere is a web-debugging tool that monitors, inspects, edits, and logs all HTTPS traffic, issues requests between your computer and the Internet, and fiddles with incoming and outgoing data.
 It is a high-performance, cross-platform proxy for any browser, system, or platform.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/vSLrxVkTnX8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>